 How can I check on the status of my stimulus payment?

-- You can check the status of your stimulus payment by going to the IRS site.
+- You can check the status of your stimulus payment by going to the IRS website.

 Is there anything that I can do that will help me get my stimulus payment faster?

-- Please note that the credit union cannot speed up government payments; it receives money when it is provided by the government.
+- Please note that Radiant Credit Union cannot speed up government payments; the institution receives deposits only when distributed by the U.S Government.

 - The most important thing members can do to assist with getting their stimulus payment as quickly as possible is make certain that their savings/member account and checking account numbers provided for direct deposit are correct with other financial institutions and with the IRS.
 Members are responsible for providing their correct Radiant Credit Union account numbers to other organizations where they have accounts or relationships, including to the Internal Revenue Service.